ranjithreddy-31/TDC-Assignment/README.md

 # Counting Primes using Message Passing Interface
+<h3>Description</h3>
-<h3>Description</h3> In this assignment, I will try to establish inter process communication between them using Message Passing Interface(MPI).
+    In this assignment, I will try to establish inter process communication between them using Message Passing Interface(MPI).
 The expectation is to set up a running       code which uses MPI to compute the primes in a range of numbers.
 <h3>Header File</h3>mpi.h
-<h3>Example Code</h3>:
+<h3>Example Code</h3>

+    # include <mpi.h>
+    # include <stdio.h>
     int main(int argc, char** argv){
         int process_Rank, size_Of_Cluster;